Italy 2025 CBD Ban: What’s Legal and What’s Not (September 2025 update)

 Summary: What Italy’s CBD Ban Means

-- The Lazio court upheld the government’s CBD restrictions
+- The Lazio court upheld the ban, but the Parma ruling (case-specific) contradicts it.

 About us